matwilso/matwilso.github.io/_posts/gpt-sim.md

 Any number of other “soft” or hard-to-model interactions, which we have trouble writing computer programs for, but for which we have---or could collect---a lot of data.

-Based on GPT and its capabilities, it seems possible and *quite likely* that we can create a good-enough general-purpose reality simulator using a relatively stupid future prediction training approach.
-Maybe not super soon, but definitely sometime on our horizon.

 This data-driven approach to simulation definitely seems the way to go.
 Unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc) into a single useful tool for robot learning, engineering, scientific discovery.
 Something that works well enough across the entire range of tasks we care about.